R4thin/js-messaging-tutorial/README.md

 	//fail: display error message
 	});

-To start an instance of SinchClient, use your application key, and specify that your app will be using the messaging feature:
+To start an instance of sinchClient, use your application key and specify that your app will be using the messaging feature:

 	sinchClient = new SinchClient({
 	applicationKey: 'your-app-key',
 	capabilities: {messaging: true},
 	});

 You will start the sinchClient when logging in a user.
-First though, you need to handle a user that wants to sign up.
+First, though, you need to handle a user who wants to sign up.
 The following code snippet will prevent the form from being submitted, disable signup/login buttons while signing up/logging in a user, and get the username and password from the form fields.
 You can use this in button#createUser click and button#loginUser click:

 	event.preventDefault();
 	$('button#createUser').attr('disabled', true);